cosmos/cosmos-sdk/docs/spec/governance/02_state.md

 ## Stores

-*Stores are KVStores in the multistore.
+*Stores are KVStores in the multi-store.
 The key to find the store is the first parameter in the list*`

 We will use one KVStore `Governance` to store two mappings:

-* A mapping from `proposalID|'proposal'` to `Proposal`
+* A mapping from `proposalID|'proposal'` to `Proposal`.
 * A mapping from `proposalID|'addresses'|address` to `Vote`.
-This mapping allows us to query all addresses that voted on the proposal along with their vote by doing a range query on `proposalID:addresses`
+This mapping allows us to query all addresses that voted on the proposal along with their vote by doing a range query on `proposalID:addresses`.

 For pseudocode purposes, here are the two function we will use to read or write in stores: